kylelang/TiU-Exam-Merge/README.md

 ## Scoring Notes

+You will be prompted to select between four different scoring options:

+1. The first scoring rule listed on the paper work order form
+1. The second scoring rule listed on the paper work order form
+1. A custom scoring scheme provided by the instructor as part of the third scoring option listed on the paper work order form
+1. The new standard guessing correction formula that will be adopted university-wide in 2021

+When applying any of the first three scoring schemes, you will be prompted to indicate the number of questions on the exam and the number of response options (i.e., alternatives) for each question.
+If you select the final scoring scheme, you will also be prompted to indicate the passing norm to use in defining the minimum passing score.

+The passing norm must be a value between 0 and 1 that corresponds to the minimum guessing-corrected proportional score that a student must achieve to earn a grade of 5.5.
+By default, this value is set to 0.55.
+If you are not sure of what value to choose, accept the default.

+A reference implementation of the new standard guessing correction formula (provided by the TiU Examination Committee) is available in `reference/grading.R`.

-The program will ask if the instructor has provided a custom scoring scheme.
-If you respond in the affirmative, you will be asked to supply a lookup table defining the custom scoring scheme.
+If you opt to apply a custom scoring scheme, you will be asked to supply a lookup table defining the custom scoring scheme.
 This lookup table must:

 1. Be a CSV file
 1. Contain exactly two columns